Chapter 14 : Familiar Faces

 ‘Good night, Ron,’ Harry said and shook his head as his friend went up the stairs noisily, mumbling under his breath about the pompous Head Boy.
 ‘Here they go again,’ he whispered to himself and started to clean up the game.

 That night in bed, Harry lay awake, unable to clear his mind of all the new events that would take place this year.
 In three weeks would be the first quidditch match, Gryffindor versus Ravenclaw, and Harry wasn’t looking forward to playing against their seeker.
-He still felt badly about the way things had gone with Cho, but it seemed from his encounter with her on the first night of term, she may have gotten over it.
+He still felt badly about the way things had gone with Cho, but it seemed from his encounter with her on the first night of term, she may have already moved on.

-His thoughts then changed to his animagus training, which finally was getting interesting, and then suddenly to his Occlumency lesson with Dumbledore.
+His thoughts then changed to his animagus training, which, after a second session, was finally getting interesting, and then suddenly to his Occlumency lesson with Dumbledore.
 It had been such a close call.
 If Dumbledore had seen what Harry had done in that nightmare, he might have been expelled from Hogwarts and possibly put on trial once more.
 He couldn’t let that happen again.

 The practice came to an end and everyone made their way back to the common room.
 Harry followed from the rear and noticed that Ginny left the pack and headed down toward the dungeons.
 Interested by her strange route, he followed her through the shady passageways until he saw her disappear into one of the old dungeons no longer used in the castle.
 Harry walked up to the door but stopped abruptly when he heard a girl’s voice talking to a familiar sounding male.